Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 Head Styles

-• Football Heads: Stable on rocky bottoms and shale.
+• Football Heads: Ideal for stability on rocky bottoms.

-• Swim Jig Heads: Streamlined for swimming retrieves.
+• Swim Jig Heads: Streamlined for effective swimming retrieves.

 4. Selecting the Right Jig for Florida Waters